coding-mew/finalReactApp_quiz/README.md

 # About:
 A quiz app, that covers different topics on programming

-- covers:
+- covers the following functions:
     -user can choose:
         - different topics (programming-related)
         - different amounts of questions
     - fetch quiz Api
-    - option to save single questions to local storage and review/delete them
+    - option to save single questions to local storage at any time and review/delete them
     - modal that shows user if the questions have been answered correctly and what the correct answer actually would be
     - navbar/routing/navigating, providing
     - some animations, sound